We reviewed the evidence of the effects of using singing as an add-on treatment in children and adults with cystic fibrosis.

 Participants from both the singing and recreation groups reported some improvement in quality of life measurements.
-Participants in the singing group demonstrated a greater increase in maximal expiratory pressure (a substitute measure of respiratory muscle strength test), while participants in the recreation group did not show improvement.
+Participants in the singing group showed a greater increase in maximal expiratory pressure (a substitute measure of respiratory muscle strength test), while there was no improvement in this outcome for those in the recreation group.
 No adverse events were reported.
 There is currently not enough evidence to assess the effect of singing on clinical outcomes in people with cystic fibrosis.
 Future studies using robust methods are needed to assess the possible effects of singing for people with cystic fibrosis

 Quality of the evidence

-The included study was limited by the small number of participants (only 51 participants enrolled and only 40 analysed) and a high drop-out rate (21%).
-We also think the fact that young people who were keen to sing were enrolled in the study, could have affected the study results.
+The included study was limited by the small number of participants (only 51 participants enrolled and only 40 were analysed) and a high drop-out rate (21%).
+We also think the fact that the young people who were enrolled in the study were keen to sing, could have affected the study results.

 There is insufficient evidence to determine the effects of singing on quality of life or on the respiratory parameters in people with cystic fibrosis.
 However, there is growing interest in non-medical treatments for cystic fibrosis and researchers may wish to investigate the impact of this inexpensive therapy on respiratory function and psychosocial well-being further in the future.